Finnish NewSpace Startup Develops Water Propulsion Tech

 SpaceNews also noted that Aurora plans to send a 1.5-unit cubesat into orbit on a SpaceX Falcon 9 rocket in December 2020 before riding on a Momentous mission next year.
 Of course, those were pre-COVID plans.

 Aurora Propulsion has ambitions of its own beyond being a plug-and-play component manufacturer.
 The company is attempting to bring together an international consortium of partners for a deep-space mission to send a small probe beyond the solar system.
 It took NASA’s Voyager 1 probe 35 years to break into the starry abyss past our little neighborhood.
 The North Star Mission proposes to do it in as little as a decade, powered by an electric sail.
 The basic concept behind this emerging propellantless propulsion tech is that an electric sail deploys positively charged tethers.
 The solar wind interacts with the tethers to provide propulsion.
-As far as we know, the project is currently nothing more than a nine-slide PDF.
+The sail will be about 3 miles (5 kilometres) in diameter and weigh only 22 pounds (10 kilos).

 Current events have us sticking our heads in the sand rather than looking to the stars where the potential for exploration is nearly infinite.
 It’s interesting to see the rapid evolution of the NewSpace industry, as entrepreneurs like the ones who run Aurora Propulsion innovate their way into new niche markets.
 But this is truly becoming a commercial space race and only the swiftest (and often well-funded) will reach the upper atmosphere of success.
 Most won’t even get off the ground, so Aurora Propulsion Technologies is at least off to a good start.